felixs8696/blog/_posts/2018-12-26-deep-mimic.md

 The goal of this paper is to use well-known RL methods to **train a simulated figure to copy a motion clip while also accomplishing the task shown by the clip** (e.g. perform a back flip, throw a ball, etc.).
 The authors combine a motion-imitation objective, such as "copy the joint rotations of the human" with a task objective "throw the ball into a target" and train an RL agent to accomplish these objectives in simulation.
 They also explore methods to **integrate multiple clips into the learning process and develop multi-skilled agents that can perform diverse skills in a logical sequence** (e.g. roll when you need to recover from falling).
 They demonstrated these result with using various characters (human, Atlas robot, bipedal dinosaur, dragon) and a large variety of skills, including locomotion, acrobatics, and martial arts and **achieved extremely realistic performance by the simulated RL agent**.

+## Major Problems (and Their Solutions) During Training

+### Problem #1: Fixed Initial State in Sequential Learning

+The authors discovered that **if they always started the agent from the same state (position and orientation) for each simulation, learning took much longer and even converged to suboptimal situations** where high-value states weren't even visited (e.g. the top part of a back flip).
+This issue was the result of two difficult roadblocks in RL techniques.

+1. Progress cannot be made on later actions before mastering earlier ones
+2. Until a high reward state is visited, the policy will never know about it.

+This means that, when attempting a flip, we have a **chicken and egg problem**.

+**Chicken**: For an agent to discover that a full mid-air rotation is highly rewarded, it must first perform a viable jumping motion

+**Egg**: For an agent to be motivated to do such a jump, it needs to know that the full mid-air rotation is a high-reward state

+### Solution: Reference State Initialization

+To solve the chicken and egg issue, we simply initialize each episode with a randomly sampled state from the reference motion.
+If we do this, **our agent can learn from high reward states before even learning how to reach them**.

+Note: This works because the agent will learn to converge to the initially sampled reference state.
+This is important because if we don't converge to the initially sampled state, then learning from that state could be much less useful.

+### Problem #2: Fixed Period Termination for Cyclic Tasks

+By **fixing the number of timesteps that a simulation takes before it automatically terminates and by having no failure condition that zeros out the reward for the remainder of a training cycle**, the resulting data will be **dominated by agents attempting to recover from failures instead of focusing on globally optimizing the task**.
+This is the case because failures happen more often than successes and are hard to recover from.

+Here is an example where an agent falls on the floor and continuous attempting a flip in that state instead of accomplishing the flip.

+### Solution: Early Termination

+To solve this, we must simply stop any training episode that reaches some termination criteria (i.e. the torso hits the ground).
+After this time, the agent is left with zero reward for the remainder of the episode (eliminating the effect of any data from further actions).

+This simple solution biases the data distribution in favor of samples that are actually relevant to the global task.

+<mark>As we see here, the combination of these two solutions removes limiters that would prevent our agents from succeeding.</mark>

+## Neural Network Architectures

+### Policy Network

+The authors used a neural network to map state $s$ and goal $g$ to a Gaussian action distribution, represented by a layer of linear units (one for each action dimension (joint)).
+They would use the resulting Gaussian means $\mu(s)$ and a fixed diagonal covariance matrix (hyperparameter) to sample actions for their training.

+*Note: This network is augmented with a height map for vision-based tasks.*

+$$\pi(a \mid s) = \mathcal{N}(\mu(s), \Sigma)$$

+### Value Network

+Another neural network was used to map state $s$ and goal $g$ to a single estimated value $V(s)$, which would represent how "good" that given state was.
+This network is designed almost identically to the policy network, but output layer consists of a single linear unit.

+## Algorithm

+### (PPO) Proximal Policy Optimization

+The authors used PPO because it does well to mitigate high variance issues with policy gradients and avoids the difficulties of enforcing hard KL divergence constraints as in TRPO.

+### Temporal Difference (TD) Target Value Estimator

+TBD

+### Generalize Advantage Estimate (GAE)

+TBD

+### Surrogate Clip Loss

+TBD

 ## Two Term Reward

 The **combined imitation objective and task objective** used for training is defined as such: